ysabri/GitDrive/docs/index.rst

 Each section should be stand alone as much as possible.
 Meaning that no knowledge of other sections is required to understand the functionality of a section.
-That being said knowledge of the program's structure is helpful in understanding the purpose behind the decisions that were made in designing the app.
+That being said, knowledge of the program's structure is helpful in understanding the purpose behind the decisions that were made in designing the app.

 ==============